 Sensor-controlled light dramaturgy

 Lighting is completely automatic in WIKUS's corporate building.
-Thanks to a fine-meshed grid of sensors, each light source reacts individually and automatically to movement, weather, and time of day.
+Thanks to a fine-meshed grid of sensors, each light source reacts individually and automatically to presence, weather, and time of day.
 The result is great office lighting and energy savings.

 Silent power